Smoke and Air Quality

 The particles most harmful to humans are 2.5 micrometers (µm) in size and smaller so the unit of measuring these particles is referred to as PM2.5.
 PM2.5 values are reported in micrograms per cubic meter of air (µg/m3).
 See table above.

-In order to obtain the results from a PurpleAir sensor, visit their webpage .
+To see a specific sensor go to the Fire and Smoke Map page.
 Zoom to your desired location and click on the sensor located in the geographic area you are interested in.
 You will see the following details for that sensor:

-It is important to consider that the AQI for PM is calculated using the 24-hour (1-day) average.
+It is important to remember that the AQI for PM is calculated using the 24-hour (1-day) average.

-PurpleAir communicates AQI for a variety of time intervals but the default color message is for the 10-minute average time value.
-24-hour average values may be viewed by selecting from the various time options in the white options box.
-There you will see a value for 1 day (see above image).
+Sensors communicate AQI for a variety of time intervals but the default is 24 hours since this is the interval used to generate the AQI.
+Hourly and ten minute values may be viewed by selecting from the various time options.
 Communicating risk in 10-minute average intervals is not in line with the EPA guidance for calculating AQI and therefore the public is advised not to take a short-term value and assign an AQI when that system is set up based on a 24-hour average exposure.
 Being exposed to moderate to heavy smoke for a short-term may not have the same health impacts as being exposed to that value for a full 24-hours.

 As you evaluate the sensor data it is important to consider the quality of the data being presented.
 PurpleAir sensors are not always maintained well.
 If you see a sensor that is abnormally high compared with other sensors in the vicinity it may need servicing.
 Occasionally a large particle or insect may become lodged in the sensor and be resulting in inaccurately high values.
-If you see this, report the abnormality to PurpleAir, the owner of the sensor if that can be determined or the local health department.
+If you see this, report the abnormality to PurpleAir.

 The following actions may be taken to minimize smoke exposure: